giantswarm/ingress-sla-app/README.md

 This app is required to enable SLA monitoring for Ingress in Giant Swarm cluster.

-> **NOTE:** It requires [prometheus-blackbox-exporter-app](https://github.com/giantswarm/prometheus-blackbox-exporter-app) to be installed i the cluster.
+> **NOTE:** It requires [prometheus-blackbox-exporter-app](https://github.com/giantswarm/prometheus-blackbox-exporter-app) to be installed in the cluster.

 ## Installing

-> **NOTE:** It requires [prometheus-blackbox-exporter-app](https://github.com/giantswarm/prometheus-blackbox-exporter-app) to be installed i the cluster.
+> **NOTE:** It requires [prometheus-blackbox-exporter-app](https://github.com/giantswarm/prometheus-blackbox-exporter-app) to be installed in the cluster.

 There are several ways to install this app onto a workload cluster.